sandbbk/humanize-calc/README.md

     $ git clone https://github.com/sandbbk/humanize_calc.git

-and inport `from humanize_calc import calc` in Your code.
+and import `from humanize_calc import calc` in Your code.
 Or run it like this:

     $ python3 humanize_calc.py